 With the support of a consultant, the Working Group updated the EDCM model to implement the DCP 183 solution.
 The updated Long Run Incremental Cost (LRIC) and Forward Cost Pricing (FCP) EDCM models are provided as Attachment 5, along with a description of the changes made and a set of illustrative tariffs.

 The updated EDCM model for DNOs that use LRIC requires that a new column to be populated for each customer which is entitled “Super red kVAr import divided by kVA capacity”.
 For DNOs that use FCP this column is already populated and is used within the model in the calculation of Charge 1.
 The implication of this is that the decision by the Working Group to set the values within this column to zero for generation dominated sites will have an impact on their charge before the DCP183 solution is implemented.
 Given the rationale for setting the reactive flows to zero for generation dominated sites, the Working Group believes that this should also apply to the calculation of Charge 1 for generation dominated sites and therefore this consequential change is appropriate.
-The DNOs that use FCP have also confirmed that the impact of setting this value to zero for generation dominated sites before the DCP183 solution is implemented is minimal with the highest impact being 2%.
+The DNOs that use FCP have also confirmed that the impact of setting this value to zero for generation dominated sites before the DCP183 solution is implemented is minimal, with the highest impact being 2%.

 The updated models have been used to calculate the impact of DCP 183.
 The populated models contain confidential customer data and therefore cannot be published.
 However, the impact on EDCM customers end tariffs is provided as Attachment 6.
 EDCM customers can identify their sites using the Line Loss Factor Class (LLFC) or their MPANs.